Obama: Congress Must Show the ‘Courage’ Not to Deprive Millions of Health Care

 This great debate is not settled but continues, and it is my fervent hope — and the hope of millions — that regardless of party, such courage is still possible, that today’s members of Congress, regardless of party, are willing to look at the facts and speak the truth, even when it contradicts party positions.
 I hope that current members of Congress recall that it takes little courage to aid those who are already powerful, already comfortable, already influential.
 But does require some courage to champion the vulnerable, and the sick and the infirm.
 Those who often have no access to the corridors of power.

-Obama didn’t say Trump’s name either, but at other points he appeared to address those resiting Trump’s agenda:
+Obama didn’t say Trump’s name either, but at other points he appeared to address those resisting Trump’s agenda:

 For many Americans, I know that this feels like an uncertain and even perilous time.
 And at such moments, courage is necessary. in such moments we need courage to stand up to hate – not just in others, but in ourselves.
 At such moments we need courage to believe that together we can tackle big challenges like inequality and climate change.At such moments it’s necessary for us to show courage in challenging the status quo and in fighting the good fight.
 But also show the courage to listen to each other, and see common ground, and embrace principled compromise.

-It seems unlikely that Republican members of Congress will heed the former president’s call, as it appears their disdain for Obama is one of their main reasons for rushing to repeal Obamacare, but at least he can say he tried.
+It seems unlikely that Republican members of Congress will heed the former president’s call, as it appears their disdain for Obama is one of the main reasons they are rushing to repeal Obamacare, but at least he can say he tried.